Isn't Global Robotics 2020 Already Here?

 Happy days for sales

-It’s October, 4Q2018, and robotics, on a rocket ride all year, is blasting toward another record-setting go of it for 2019…especially in Asia, and very especially in China.
+It’s a new year with the same amazing robot rocket ride that hung tough throughout 2018.
+Robots are blasting toward another record-setting go of it for 2019…especially in Asia, and very especially in China.

 Yes, pinch yourself and get ready for more—much more.